-- Set up desktop shortcuts to places they are allowed to visit online or to programs they are allowed to use.
+- Set up desktop shortcuts to places they are allowed to visit online or to programs they can use.

 - Hide the recycle bin.
 (Google how to do that.)

-- Set up a child profile, that way they don’t have the same permissions as an administrator.
-Or better yet let them use a computer that you don’t care if they mess it up.
-If not keep your files somewhere they can’t easily access them.
+- Set up a child profile; that way, they don’t have the same permissions as administrators.
+Or better yet, let them use a computer that you don’t care if they mess it up.
+If not, keep your files somewhere they can’t easily access them.

-- Buy headphones, but make sure they fit.
-Too small or too big and they will become dust collectors.
+- Buy headphones, but make sure they are comfortable and fit.
+Too small or too big, and they will become dust collectors.